NohaTech/Seafile-best-practices-for-Ubuntu/NohaTech-Seafile-Guide-English.md

 ```

 ### Configuration
-I'll just past the configuration here that works with the filters that we have done and the best settings for the filter, if you want to se more information regarding the configuration file you can read NohaTech-Ubuntu-Secure-Server-English.md.
+I'll just past the configuration here that works with the filters that we have done and the best settings for the filter, if you want to se more information regarding the configuration file you can read Secure-server.md. <br>
 https://github.com/NohaTech/Seafile-best-practices-for-Ubuntu/blob/master/Ubuntu-Guides/Secure-Server.md

-If you want to activate so you can send mails from Fail2Ban you need to follow this guide first NohaTech-Ubuntu-Ssmtp-English.md.
+If you want to activate so you can send mails from Fail2Ban you need to follow this guide first Install-ssmtp.md. <br>
 https://github.com/NohaTech/Seafile-best-practices-for-Ubuntu/blob/master/Ubuntu-Guides/Install-ssmtp.md

 And here is a notice regarding the Seafile filter, it's a little different then the others, maxretry set to 1 is actually 3 failed login attempts that's why I have it set to 2 in this guide.